+Cycling has more than a few expensive purchases you need to make to be a full-fledged cycler, and one of the biggest purchases to make is a bike GPS system.
+In order to find the best cycling GPS, you need to be willing to spend a bit of money, otherwise you will probably just end up with a product that will underperform and just need replacing before you know it.
 When it comes to choosing a bike GPS system, there are a few very important things you need to keep in mind and finding the right system can prove extremely stressful.
-Do not worry, today we will go over the best bike GPS systems and what they do for you!
+Do not worry, today we will go over the top GPS systems and what they do for you!

+GPS systems have become extremely prevalent in the modern world, and people seem to have a good grasp on how they work.
 Bike GPS systems are quite different from typical car GPS systems, and there are a few very important things you should look out for before you purchase a bike GPS.

-- Size & Display Size.
 When you are looking for a GPS system, take into account how large or small you want the device to be.
 The smaller and more compact the system, the smaller the screen will be.

 The larger the size, the larger the screen will be.
 If you want to be able to quickly read the data while you are on your bike riding, you want to consider a larger device.
 However, if you do not need to have a large screen to read the routes and data while you are riding, then a smaller screen might be able to satisfy your needs.

-- Feature Rich.
 While most all Bike GPS systems will have the basics (Speed, distance, altitude, etc.), the more feature-rich GPS systems will end up costing you significantly more money.

-With these you can expect the get things such as ANT+, FTP, and more (do not worry we will go over these below).
+With these you can expect the get things such as ANT+, FTP, and more (do not worry we will go over those below).
 Take a bit of time to decide if you will really use these features or do you just want something to track how far you have gone?

-- ANT+ is a high tech wireless monitoring technology that will allow all of your various mobile devices to communicate to each other in real time.
+ANT+ is a high tech wireless monitoring technology that will allow all of your various mobile devices to communicate to each other in real time.
 Essentially, ANT+ is a standardized method of wireless communication, similar to Bluetooth or Wi-Fi.

 With ANT+ your GPS system can talk directly to your smartphone without need to upload or do any further setup than the first time.
 If you are looking for a more user-friendly experience, ANT+ is an extremely attractive feature to keep an eye out for.

-- FTP.
 FTP stands for Functional Threshold Power, and is a training term used to measure the effective maximum power the cycler can maintain for up to one hour.
 This is an important term as it is used to determine your all-round ability as a cyclist.

 If you are only into cycling as a hobby and do not really care how “good” you are at it, this may not be a feature that you are looking for.
 However, if you want to track your progress and learn how you are growing in the sport, then FTP is an incredibly important stat for you to consider.

-- Battery Life.
 One of the big advantages of dedicated GPS systems, rather than your smartphone, is the extended battery life when compared to your smartphone.

 Some of the higher end systems can have battery lives up to 22 hours, but the typical ranger is somewhere between 10-15 hours.
 Take into account how long you plan on cycling, and how outside of modern civilization you will be going.